Table of Contents

 Young people in some countries, including the US, use alcohol and drugs at high rates.
 Many teens are curious about drugs and feel pressure from peers to try them.
 Teens are more likely to engage in high-risk behaviors, such as unprotected sex, when they are under the influence of drugs or alcohol.

-In 2011, almost one in four sexually active American high school students drank alcohol or used drugs before the last time they had sex.
+In 2015, over 20 percent of sexually active American high school students drank alcohol or used drugs before the last time they had sex.
 Runaways and other homeless young people are at high risk for HIV infection if they trade sex for drugs or money.

 Teens hear about HIV at school, from friends, and on the TV, radio, and Internet.
 They generally know some basic information.
 However, what they know may be incorrect and many teens would like to know more.
 Teens need accurate, age-appropriate information that includes the following: